aomaits/algo_practice/README.md

 #### XOR
 I briefly read through the linked Wikipedia page on `Exclusive or` before understanding what was needed here.
 XOR would be true (or evaluate to `1`, in our case) whereever the inputs differ.
 It would evaluate to false (`0` for us) when the inputs were the same.

-#### A Solution!
+#### A Solution! ...rejected
 I was a bit confused by the basic JavaScript input.
 I turned to ChatGPT for an explanation and to see if there was a way for me to split apart the input so that I could compare the two lines of the string.
-Splitting on the `/n` character worked
+Splitting on the `/n` character worked.

+From there, I set up a simple `for` loop to compare the two strings character-by-character.
+I then appended the results to a variable, `xorOfStrings`.
+Console logging this variable, I saw that it was producing the correct result.

+However, my submission was not accepted.
+I assumed this was for the lines of code I'd had to add.

 ####